saeedaminjafari/Water-scarcity-action-force/README.md

 - The full repository template of Code Institute was used for the initial wbesite developement: [Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template)

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The initial code for the form in the contact page and the social links hover style on the footer were copied and modified from the Code Institute course material.

 ### Media
-- The photos used in this site were obtained from ...
+- The photos of the projects on the Home page was downloaded from the [Stockholm Resilience Center](https://www.stockholmresilience.org/) which is a research institute belongs to Stockholm University and conducts research in the planet resilience.
+- The photo of the Vacancies page was downloaded from [Undraw](https://undraw.co/)
+- The photo of the Your Contribution page was downloaded from [this source](https://www.tvo.org/support-us/make-a-donation)
+- The photo of the contact page was downloaded from [this source](https://www.activeinternational.co.hu/contact-us)
 ### Acknowledgements

-- I received inspiration for this project from X
+- I appreciate all of the helps of Nishant Kumar, the Code Institue mentor, that without them I was not able to complete this project.